Domnyk/Battleship/README.md

 ## Battleship

 ### Opis
 This is Battleship game.
-Two users connects to one server.
+Two users connect to one server.
 Communication is based on sockets.
 GUI made with JavaFX.

 ### Code organization